taylor-training-courses/installations/linux/redhat/Foundation.md

 ### Starting Point

-Fresh installation of a recent Debian based Linux distribution:
+Fresh installation of a recent RedHat based Linux distributions or ones inspired by RedHat/Fedora and use dnf/yum package manager.

-* Debian 13
-* Ubuntu 24.04 LTS, 25.XX
-* Kubuntu 24.04 LTS, 25.XX
-* Zorin 18
-* Linux Mint 22.X
+* RedHat Linux 9
+* Fedora 42
+* CentOS 9, 10 Stream
-* Pop!OS 22.X
+* Rocky Linux

 There are only minor differences between distros if we use Homebrew to install required software.

-## Desktop Tweaks

-* Change display
-    - Using 4K monitor but setting zoom/scaling to 150%

-* Remove distracting icons on task bar
-* Remove clock from task bar
-* Increase size of task bar
-* Ensure task bar is at bottom if elsewhere by default (Ubuntu)

-## Konsole / Terminal App
+### Konsole / Terminal App

 > Setting for 4K at 150% zoom